brokedba/terraform-examples/terraform-provider-oci/database-system/README.md

+This deployment includes a DB system
+- version : 12c
+- Two subnets private subnet for the Db backend and a public subnet for  the front end
+- Bastion Service : which is a remote connection to your private database instance using ssh without needing to create a Host bation

+More info in my blog
 # Known issues
 - The database admin Password should not contain word Oracle or Username(sys).
 - The database version must be one of